MrEfrem/redux-fly/README.md

 * Library provides simple API for manage React component state stored in Redux.
 * Library provides simple API for interact between components through API Redux: dispatch actions, state selectors.
 * Library provides simple API for creation of the reused components which can placement of a state in the common Redux store or create incapsulated state.
-* Library provides simple API for gradual registration reducers in any nested level of Redux store.
+* Library provides simple API for gradual registration of reducer at any nesting level of Redux store.

 ## API
 ### `createReducer(config)`